hotwolf/MiniProjects/README.md

-# MiniPprojects
+# MiniProjects
-An archive of varuous mini projects
+An archive of various mini projects